Sanjeevan-informatik/apartment-price-prediction/README.md

 # apartment-price-prediction

-In this data science project, we design a website which predicates real estate price prediction.
+In this data science project, we design a website which predicates real estate price.

 Requirement for this project:
 1. Python
 2. Numpy and Pandas for data cleaning